mervick/Qt-Creator-Darcula/README.md

 2. Colorscheme file `darcula.xml` which defines the colors for syntax highlighting.
 This file should be copied into the styles directory of Qt Creator.
 On linux the path to this directory is `~/.config/QtProject/qtcreator/styles`.

 3. The color scheme use some images for the GUI elements.
-The directory `images` must be located in the same directory with the file `darcula.css`.
+So, directory `images` must be located in the same directory with the file `darcula.css`.

 Enjoy coding!